 Doing Good Deeds Without Expecting Anything in Return

 People are usually good by nature.
 They want to do good things; they want to help other people whenever they can.
 Some will even go beyond their means to help someone in need if they've been deeply touched by the circumstances of the needy one.
-However all too often we often want recognition for the good we're doing and that's when we get sidetracked.
+However all too often we crave recognition for the good we're doing and that's when we get sidetracked.

 Every week I do the shopping for my old neighbour; it has become a habit now.
 Sometimes it feels like I've taken such a huge responsibility although I do their shopping while I'm doing mine, so I'm not even going out of my way.
 I know I'm doing a good thing and they always thank me for the favour I'm doing them.
 Yet, sometimes I feel I don't get as much appreciation as I should.
 I would love to have more people come to me and tell me it is a great thing I'm doing to help my old neighbour.
-I would love if more people were watching me helping an old couple even if they don't praise me.
+I would love if more people were watching me help an old couple even if they don't praise me.
 I would love to know there are more people who consider me a good person than I currently know about.

 Expectations for the self will tarnish the goodness of your actions

-You see ego is a dangerous thing; it can overcome you to the point where you're blinded by selfishness.
+You see ego is a dangerous thing; it can overwhelm you to the point where you're blinded by selfishness.
 When doing good deeds, you shouldn't be thinking about what you're going to get in return.
 The moment you put an expectation to a good deed, it ruins the beauty of it.
 It's not the same anymore, it's been stained with selfish motives.
 It's not a good thing anymore, it's a disguise to a benefit you want to reap afterwards.
-You don't want that, it's dirty!
+You don't want that, it's impure!

 When you do good, you need to have sincerity in your heart.
 You have to be honest with yourself.
 You need to be thinking genuinely about helping that other person and not have any thoughts whatsoever about you at all.
 You put that needy person before you.

 I've seen some people doing good things for others and although they don't hope much from their good action, they expect to have blessing instead.
-Expectations for the self destroys goodness of an action.
-You may not want to get money or other tangible benefits from your good deed but wishing for blessing or recognition of what you've done is still expecting something in return and that's wrong.
+Expectations for the self destroys the goodness of an action.
+You may not want to get money or other tangible benefits from your good deed but wishing for blessing or recognition of what you've done is still expecting something in return and that's insincere.

 A person was in financial difficulty and I heard someone who was helping them say: